 "I'm the trash guy," Jeff says, but his black Slipknot shirt and calm demeanor amid the chaos suggest another role in this sprawling family.

-Jeff used to be a general manager in the grocery industry, where he worked 80 hours a week and traveled often, but he’s now working as a baker at H-E-B, his first trade.
+Jeff used to be a general manager in the grocery industry, where he worked 80 hours a week and traveled often, but he’s now working as at H-E-B as a baker, his first trade.
 Shawneen works an early shift at Central Market on South Lamar, where she’s a quality assurance and food safety specialist.
-They came from different worlds in El Paso, found each other at a young age and have kept the family together through many ups and downs over the years.
+They came from different worlds in El Paso, found each other at a young age, and have kept the family together through many ups and downs over the years.

 “We met back in the tumultuous '80s,” he says.
 “I was a jock with a hot rod.
 She was a little more civilized.”